 Such models are typically applied in web development where new websites may be released with basic information and content, with further iterations to improve content and design.

-Top 6 Information Technology (IT) Project Management Best Practices for 2021
+Top 6 IT Project Management Best Practices for 2023

 IT project management comes with its own set of challenges.
 These include lack of clarity among team members, disputes on methodologies to be used for coding, stakeholder management, etc. Below are the top best practices to follow to ensure prevention of issues, seamless functioning of the IT project team, and delivering expected outcomes: